Priyanuj09/BDFD-Templates/Music/Queue/README.md

 # Description
-A command which let's us view our tracks full queue list.
+A music command which let's us view our tracks full queued list.

 # Important
+` $onInteraction ` command trigger should be without brackets.

 ## Variables
 - ` Music ` - Your Lavalink
 - ` Queue ` - 0